-The £1 million Diversity in Advertising Award for 2018 will focus on the portrayal of women in advertising.
-The award, which offers £1 million worth of commercial airtime to the winning creative idea, is inviting brands and creative agencies to develop a campaign which explores both the proportion of representation and how women are represented in adverts.
+The £1 million Diversity in Advertising Award for 2019 will focus on how the LGBT+ community is represented in advertising and is inviting brands and creative agencies to develop a campaign which explores both the proportion of representation and how this community are represented in adverts.

 Have a click around this site for more details, or if you have any further questions, email us at email@example.com.

 The award was set up to encourage the UK advertising industry to think differently about diverse inclusion in all its forms.
-In 2018, we are focusing on the portrayal of women in advertising.
+In 2019, we are focusing on the representation of the LGBT+ community in advertising.

 Campaigns which surprise or challenge the audience, and engage them in positive discussion and debate about the issue are welcomed.

 The core campaign idea needs to be a 30-60 second TV spot, which will launch on Channel 4 in Feb 2020.
 However, the judges are keen to see how the campaign idea could live beyond that spot, elsewhere in the world of TV and also how it might translate through the rest of the media landscape.